mattermost/docs/source/developer/contribution-guide.md

 ## Choose a Ticket

-1. Choose a ticket from the [Help Wanted GitHub Issues](https://github.com/mattermost/platform/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20%5BHelp%20Wanted%5D) or the [Accepting Pull Requests](https://mattermost.atlassian.net/issues/?filter=10101) (APR Tickets) list.
+1. Choose a ticket from the [Help Wanted GitHub Issues](https://github.com/mattermost/platform/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20%5BHelp%20Wanted%5D) list.
     - Choose any ticket marked "Open", even if it's assigned, and comment to let people know you're working on it.
     - If you're looking for a quick ticket, pick something from the [Good First Contribution](https://mattermost.atlassian.net/issues/?filter=10206) list instead.

 2. If you have questions post in [Mattermost forum](http://forum.mattermost.org/) or join the [Contributors](https://pre-release.mattermost.com/core/channels/tickets) channel and announce the ticket you'd like to work on so it can be assigned to you.

-It's okay to submit PRs to fix obvious bugs or add small improvements, but anything that significantly changes behavior or user expectations [requires an APR ticket opened by the core team](http://docs.mattermost.com/process/accepting-pull-request.html) so that the change can be tested, documented and supported.
+It's okay to submit PRs to fix obvious bugs or add small improvements, but anything that significantly changes behavior or user expectations [requires a Help Wanted issue opened by the core team](http://docs.mattermost.com/process/help-wanted.html) so that the change can be tested, documented and supported.

-The best way to discuss opening an APR ticket with the core team is by [starting a conversation in the feature idea forum](http://www.mattermost.org/feature-requests/).
+The best way to discuss opening a Help Wanted ticket with the core team is by [starting a conversation in the feature idea forum](https://www.mattermost.org/feature-ideas/).

 ## Install Mattermost and set up a Fork